The Tennessee Housing Development Agency (THDA) was created by the General Assembly in 1973 as the state's housing finance agency.

 - Bring greater stability to the residential construction industry and related industries so as to assure a steady flow of production of new housing units.

-In addition to serving as the primary administrator for numerous federal and state housing programs, THDA is authorized to issue tax-exempt Mortgage Revenue Bonds to support financing opportunities for first-time homebuyers, veterans, and repeat homebuyers in some cases.
-THDA is not a direct lender.
-THDA purchases qualified home loans originated through its private-sector lending partners.
+In addition to administering numerous federal and state housing programs, THDA is also authorized to issue tax-exempt Mortgage Revenue Bonds to support financing opportunities for first-time homebuyers, veterans, and repeat homebuyers in some cases.
+THDA offers loan products through private-sector lending partners that help Tennesseans achieve the goal of homeownership.
 All THDA loans have 30-year, fixed-rate terms and offer down payment assistance as an optional second loan.
-All homebuyers receiving a THDA loan must complete a homebuyer education course.

-As an instrumentality of the state, THDA is accountable to both the executive and legislative branches of state government, both of which are represented on its 16-member Board of Directors.
+THDA is accountable to both the executive and legislative branches of state government, both of which are represented on its 16-member Board of Directors.
 The Commissioner of Finance & Administration, State Comptroller, Secretary of State, and the State Treasurer all serve as ex-officio board members.
-The Governor designates one of his staff members to serve on the board and appoints eight other positions including the Board Chair and a Housing Choice Voucher consumer.
+The Governor designates one staff member to serve on the board and appoints eight other positions including the Board Chair and a Housing Choice Voucher consumer.
 The House and Senate Speakers also appoint one member each.

-Ralph Perrey is the Executive Director of the Tennessee Housing Development Agency.
-Appointed in November 2012 following nine years’ service on THDA’s Board of Directors, he now the longest serving executive director in the agency’s history.
+Ralph M. Perrey is the Executive Director of the Tennessee Housing Development Agency.
+Appointed in November 2012 following nine years of service on THDA’s Board of Directors, he is now the longest serving executive director in the agency’s history.

-His tenure as THDA’s Executive Director has seen the agency revamp its mortgage products and down payment assistance program; establish its own loan servicing division; and base THDA staff regionally to better interact with partners across the state.
+Perrey's tenure as THDA’s Executive Director has seen the agency revamp its mortgage products and down payment assistance program, establish its own loan servicing division, and base THDA staff regionally to better interact with partners across the state.